-- Potentially affected and beneficiary communities and their representatives: More specifically, this group consists of women, men, youth and elders from different ethnic groups, who live in protracted IDP camps, who have been recently displaced and live in more ad hoc arrangements, or returnees.
-It also includes religious and community leaders for such groups. - Village/Township authorities: Representatives from General Administrative Department at different levels such as village administrator and/or village tract administrator and/or township administrator; township development committees; and local representatives of the Department of Agriculture, Livestock and Irrigation. - State authorities: Representatives from the General Administrative Department. - Civil society: Civil society organizations and networks, youth organizations, women organizations, and human rights organizations. - Non-state armed groups: People's Defense Forces and other non-state armed groups in Shan, Chin, Kachin and Rakhine states, and Magway and Sagaing regions. - Development partners/other humanitarian actors: Representatives of other development partners, humanitarian actors and international NGOs who participate in relevant UN Cluster's (Food and Security, WASH and NFI/Shelter) meetings, MRCS, International Federation of Red Cross and Red Crescent Societies, WFP.
+• Potentially affected and beneficiary communities and their representatives: More specifically, this group consists of women, men, youth and elders from different ethnic groups, who live in protracted IDP camps, who have been recently displaced and live in more ad hoc arrangements, or returnees.
+It also includes religious and community leaders for such groups.

+- Village/Township authorities: Representatives from General Administrative Department at different levels such as village administrator and/or village tract administrator and/or township administrator; township development committees; and local representatives of the Department of Agriculture, Livestock and Irrigation where relevant. - State authorities: Representatives from the General Administrative Department. - Civil society and religious leaders: Civil society organizations and networks, youth organizations, women organizations, and human rights organizations.
+Religious leaders across different faiths. - Non-state armed groups: Various non-state armed groups (NSAGs) across the country. - Development partners/other humanitarian actors: Representatives of other development partners, humanitarian actors and international NGOs who participate in relevant UN Cluster's (Food Security, WASH and NFI/Shelter) meetings, MRCS, International Federation of Red Cross and Red Crescent Societies (IFRC).